6 asthma-friendly foods to add to your trolley

 Fish

-If you like fish, then oily kinds, like salmon and mackerel are good sources of inflammationbusting vitamin D.14 Evidence suggests a link between vitamin D and the immune system, so it’s possible levels of the vitamin could affect asthma symptoms.15 In fact, one study found that people deficient in vitamin D experienced more exacerbations, and that these were lessened by taking a supplement of the vitamin.16
+If you like fish, then oily kinds, like salmon and mackerel are good sources of inflammation-busting vitamin D.14 Evidence suggests a link between vitamin D and the immune system, so it’s possible levels of the vitamin could affect asthma symptoms.15 In fact, some data suggest that people deficient in vitamin D may experience more exacerbations.16

 Weight icon